hitochan777/unk-replacer/README.md

         --memory /path/to/save/replacement/memory \
         --replace-type multi
     ```

+    The file for the source-to-target dictionary should contain `target source probability` for each line.

     If you also want to replace unknown words in **development data**,
     you can specify the paths to the source development data (`--dev-src`), target development data (`--dev-tgt`),
     word alignment (`--dev-align`).

     If you want to replace unknown words in one-to-one alignment only, you can set `--replace-type` to `1-to-1`.

+    You can set `--handle-numbers` if you want to apply special handling to numbers.

-4. Train NMT model with the replaced training data from step 3
+5. Train NMT model with the replaced training data from step 3

-5. Replace unknown words in the test data with the following command.
+6. Replace unknown words in the test data with the following command.

     ```bash
     unk-rep replace-input \